unitedstates/glossary/README.md

 > Cloture

-> Before a bill can pass the Senate, 60 senators must agree to end debate through a vote on "cloture".
+> Before a bill can proceed to a final up-or-down vote in the Senate, 60 senators must agree to end debate through a vote on "cloture".

-> Preventing the Senate from ending debate in order to avoid voting to pass a bill is often called a[filibuster.
+> Preventing the Senate from ending debate in order to avoid voting to pass a bill is often called a [filibuster].

 > The 60-senator threshold for cloture votes is a Senate rule - it is not part of the Constitution.
 The Constitution mandates a majority vote for the passage of bills, but the Senate is allowed to set its own rules that govern the process of getting to that final vote.